How we use market research

-We regularly do market research with people who use our services and you might be asked to take part.
+We regularly do market research with people who use our services and we may ask you to take part.
 Your views count and can help make a real difference.

 About our market research

-We want to know what you think about the way we do things so we can improve our service to you.
+We want to know what you think about the way we do things.
+Your feedback can help improve our service to you.

 Most of the research we ask for your help on is about: